Last Updated on April 6, 2021 by Helga Dosa

 The Hit List of World Chefs

-Le Chef magazine is one of the most prestigious publications in the culinary field because its target audience is not us, common food lovers and part time family chefs, but professionals.
-It is also a French publication, which makes it all the more respectable: we know the French are pretty good at food, just as we Italians are…
+Le Chef magazine is one of the most prestigious publications in the culinary field because its target audience is not us, common food lovers and part-time family chefs, but professionals.
+It is also a French publication, which makes it all the more respectable: we know the French are pretty good at food, just as we Italians are… Let’s the most famous Italian chef list now!

-Each year, Le Chef asks a carefully selected group of collaborators – all top notch professional, all Michelin starred: 512 of them – to list their favorite 5 chefs in the world.
+Each year, Le Chef asks a carefully selected group of collaborators – all top-notch professionals, all Michelin starred: 512 of them – to list their favorite 5 chefs in the world.
 Of course, selection is well regulated and has to follow precise rules: first of all, only chefs with at least two Michelin stars can be voted.
-In the end, our transalpine cousins know well that a Michelin star is synonym of professionality, creativity and high technique, and also that restricting the selection pool to chefs with two or more means to make a selection in itself already.
+In the end, our transalpine cousins know well that a Michelin star is the synonym of professionality, creativity, and high technique, and also that restricting the selection pool to chefs with two or more means to make a selection in itself already.

 Of course, France reign sovereign, with 6 French chefs in the first 10 positions (and two Americans!).
 Even a quick look at the rest of the list shows French dominance is very much ubiquitous.
 I am not enough of a professional in the field to be able to tell you whether this is the result of an actual superiority of French modern cuisine, or if the fact the magazine behind the whole project is French counted something, so let us leave it at that.